mideko/Homebridge-KAKU/README.md

  ### Configuration in Homekit
- After setting this up in Homebridge, you need to assign the new KAKU items to rooms
+ After setting this up in Homebridge, you may want to assign the new KAKU items to rooms

  ## Known Issues
 - Color wheels are notiously tricky (due to different color mappings) so still needs some work